preciofishbone/OmniaDocsG2/contribute-to-doc/index.rst

 Contribute to this Documentation
 ===================================

-This documentation is a constant work in progress, and anyone can propose changes and addtions here.
+This documentation is a constant work in progress, and anyone can propose changes and additions here.

 Text edits
 ***********